joshrosso/dotcom/content/docs/2020/2020-01-06-vim-k8s-yaml-support.md

 ```

 Depending on your version of `coc-yaml`, the variable's location may vary.
 Do
 note that I have changed the repo from `garethr` to `instrumenta`.
-I’m not sure
-of the history, but it appears `garethr` stopped producing schemas around
-`1.14.0` and `instrumenta` has carried it on since.
+It appears
+`garethr` has started maintaining the schemas in that repo.

 As a test, you can validate a field shows up that wasn’t previously available.
 For me, I can check for